paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-055-defense-production.md

       (II) real estate in “urbanized areas”, as defined by the Census Bureau in the most recent census, except as otherwise prescribed by the Committee in regulations in consultation with the Secretary of Defense.

     (ii) *Definition of close proximity* — With respect to a real estate purchase, lease, or concession described in subparagraph (B)(ii)(II)(bb)(AA), the Committee shall prescribe regulations to ensure that the term “close proximity” refers only to a distance or distances within which the purchase, lease, or concession of real estate could pose a national security risk in connection with a United States military installation or another facility or property of the United States Government described in that subparagraph.

+    (iii) *List of sites*

+      (I) *In general* — For purposes of subparagraph (B)(ii)(II)(bb), the Committee may prescribe, through regulations, a list of military installations or other facilities or properties of the United States Government that are sensitive for reasons relating to national security.
+Such list may include certain facilities or properties of the intelligence community and National Laboratories (as defined in [section 15801 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15801&num=0&edition=prelim)).

+      (II) *Periodic review of list* — Not later than one year after December 18, 2025, and periodically thereafter, each member of the Committee shall—

+        (aa) review the installations, facilities, and properties, if any, included by that member on the list developed under subclause (I); and

+        (bb) submit to the chairperson a report on that review, after approval of the report by the Assistant Secretary or equivalent official designated for the agency under subsection (k)(4)(A)(i), which shall include—

+          (AA) any recommended updates or revisions to the list regarding installations, facilities, and properties administered by the member of the Committee;

+          (BB) any recommendations with respect to what distance, including close proximity or extended range, should apply for purposes of real estate described in subparagraph (B)(ii)(II)(bb); and

+          (CC) a detailed justification and risk assessment underlying any recommendations made under subitem (BB).

   (D) *Other investments*